 Overall, fit runs quite large with the Sorel Caribou.
 I ordered my normal men’s size 12, and it felt all right with thick winter socks but definitely was on the roomier side.
 If you’re on the fence or plan on wearing normal wool socks not of the extra-thick variety, I recommend sizing down at least half a size.
 Of course, the safest bet is trying on the Caribou before buying.
 If the boot is too big on your foot, it can feel even clunkier and more difficult to walk in, which was already a major issue for me.

 Other Versions of the Sorel Caribou

 We tested the men’s Caribou, and Sorel also makes the boot in a women’s-specific version.
-The women’s Sorel Caribou costs the same at $170 but is around an inch shorter than its men’s counterpart, weighs less at 3 pounds 6 ounces, and comes in a few different colorways.
+The women’s Sorel Caribou costs the same at $200 but is around an inch shorter than its men’s counterpart, weighs less at 3 pounds 6 ounces, and comes in a few different colorways.
 Otherwise, the two models share the same 9-millimeter felt liner, outsole design, and waterproof construction.
-In addition, Sorel makes a wool model of the Caribou that is very similar to the version tested here, but rather than felt, it uses wool for even more warmth and moisture-wicking and costs an additional $20.
+Rounding out the collection are the men’s Caribou OTM Chukka Boot ($135) and women’s Kinetic Breakthru Caribou Sneaker Boot ($165), although the low-cut designs lack the cold-weather appeal of the standard boot.

 - Solid warmth and wet-weather protection from the waterproof rubber, leather upper, and tall height.